justinbreese/dse-multi-cloud-demo/README.md

 `python dse-multi-cloud-demo/setup.py -lcm 52.160.36.16 -u ubuntu -k keys/ubuntu -n dse-cluster -s dse-multi-cloud-demo/server-list`

 Let's break down the switches:
+* -lcm --> the public IP address of the server that you wish to designate as the DataStax OpsCenter Server; this will be the main server that all of the other nodes will be configured by
 * -u --> username that you'll use to log into all of the servers
 * -k --> location of the private key on your laptop
 * -n --> name of the dse cluster that you'd like to create